logicly-au/pmhc-spec-survey/doc/data-model-and-specifications.rst

 Data model
 ----------

-The introductory wording on the YES PHN states " All information collected in this survey is anonymous.
+The introductory wording on the YES PHN states "All information collected in this survey is anonymous.
 None of the information collected will be used to identify you."
 In order to preserve this client anonymity, the YES PHN specification uses a data model that stores the YES PHN survey against a Provider Organisation, not a client.